Exploring charm decays with missing energy in leptoquark models

-and analogous formulas for the $B_{d,s}$-mixing cases.
-Since it is unlikely to avoid all the mixing constraints at the same time, we can opt instead to do so only in the down-type sector.
-It is evident from Eq.\,(\ref{Hsdsd-tildeR2}) that this as attainable if the nonzero elements of the first and second rows of $\tilde{\textsc y}_2^{\textsc{lr}}$ lie in separate columns.
+and similar formulas in the $B_{d,s}$-mixing cases.
+Since we cannot avoid all the mixing constraints at the same time, we can opt instead to do so in the down-type sector alone.
+It is evident from Eq.\,(\ref{Hsdsd-tildeR2}) that this is attainable if the nonzero elements of $\tilde{\textsc y}{}_2^{\textsc{lr}}$ lie in separate columns.
 Accordingly, for simplicity we can pick

 and so we have